jkarbows/tweeter/README.md

 TweetIntent tweet {input} {input} {input} {input}
 ```
 Collecting multi-word strings tends to not work unless you collect your input slots like this.
 While Amazon's certification team will recommend that you name each slot differently, and don't reuse the same slot multiple times in the same intent, this allows for strings of indefinite length and seems to allow for more flexible input in my testing.

+With the interaction model set up, you can begin testing your skill through the developer console or on your echo.

 ## What now?